brittneypostma/devDocs/src/posts/css-podcast.md

 Check your scores in the [specificity calculator](https://specificity.keegan.st).
 How did you do?
 Hopefully, this article helped you learn a little more about how to calculate specificity and apply it in your CSS!

+---

+## Episode Three: The Cascade

+The "C" in